njszym/XRD-AutoAnalyzer/README.md

 python run_CNN.py --inc_pdf --plot --both
 ```

-In addition to the XRD pattern, this will generate a virtual PDF with all identified phases - an example is given below:
+In addition to the XRD pattern, this will generate a virtual PDF with all identified phases - for example:

 ![pdf_sample](./PDF_Example/sample-image.png)

+This spectrum is available in the ``PDF_Example``` directory, which contains two pre-trained models for XRD and PDF analysis in the Li-La-Zr-O space.